 You’ve probably heard the famous line (attributed variously) that “resentment is like drinking poison and waiting for the other person to die”.

-Resentment is a feeling like any other, and feelings are messengers.
+However, resentment is a feeling like any other, and feelings are messengers about needs.

 Resentment is the feeling of bitter indignation that we experience when things feel unfair.